Astatine-fever/java101/README.md

 ## Topics Discussed

-- Variables
+- Variables and Operators
-- Data Types
-- Input and Output Statements
+- Control Flow Statements
-- Operators
-- Java Collections
-- Classes and Objects
 - Functions and its types
 - Inheritance
 - Interface